Top Gear (2002 TV series): France

 A French version of Top Gear began in 2015 on RMC Découverte, NextRadioTV's free-to-air channel.
 It is presented by the actor Philippe Lellouche, the professional driver Bruce Jouanny and Yann Larret-Menezo, an electronic music artist and journalist.

 Filming was at the end of 2014 and in January 2015 on the aérodrome de Brienne-le-Château near Troyes.

 The first series consists of 10 episodes including three made of highlights of the series.

 The first episode, broadcast on 18 March 2015 at 20:45, broke RMC Découverte's audience record with 966,000 viewers (3.6% audience share).

 Italy

 There is also an Italian version of Top Gear, from 22 March to 26 April 2016.
 The show was broadcast on Sky Uno and Sky Sport Mix, and was hosted by Joe Bastianich, Guido Meda, Davide Valsecchi and The Stig.
-The Italian version was similar to the UK version.
+The Italian version was similar to the British version.

 Hong Kong

 In October 2011, a Hong Kong version of Top Gear was launched.
 Unlike other Top Gear shows, Top Gear Hong Kong is not broadcast as a television show, but it is presented on a YouTube channel called TopGear HK 極速誌.
 A monthly magazine is also run and sold in Hong Kong.
-As of August 2021, TopGear HK 極速誌 has 178k subscribers on YouTube.
+As of August 2026, TopGear HK 極速誌 has 267k subscribers on YouTube.